Yue-Zhengyuan/Zhengyuan_Lectures_on_Physics/Condensed_Matter/Superconductivity/Effective_Electron_Interaction.md

 \end{align*}
 $$

-To express the denominator as an operator, we examine the only nonzero matrix elements of
+To express the denominator as an operator, we examine the only nonbero matrix elements of

 $$
 \begin{align*}